Las Vegas gunman planned to escape after massacre, sheriff says

 - Authorities say he purchased 33 firearms in a 13-month period

-(CNN)The gunman behind the massacre in Las Vegas spent decades amassing an arsenal of weapons, and led such a secretive life, much of it remains unknown days after the attack, authorities said.
+(CNN)The gunman in the Las Vegas massacre spent decades amassing weapons, and had rented a room overlooking another music festival in the city the previous weekend, authorities say.

-Stephen Paddock planned to escape after killing 58 people at a country music festival Sunday night, Sheriff Joseph Lombardo of the Las Vegas Metropolitan Police said without providing details.
+Stephen Paddock led such a secretive life, much of it remains unknown days after he killed 58 people, according to Sheriff Joseph Lombardo of the Las Vegas Metropolitan Police.

+Paddock may have had help planning the attack at the country music festival Sunday night, Lombardo said.

-But as authorities moved in, Paddock turned the gun on himself in his room on the 32nd-floor of the Mandalay Bay Resort and Casino.
+He was hoping to leave after the attack, but instead turned the gun on himself as authorities closed in on his room on the 32nd-floor of the Mandalay Bay Resort and Casino.

+Before killing himself, Paddock, 64, had set up cameras inside his hotel suite, in the hallway and in the peephole.

+"He was doing everything possible to see how he could escape at this point," Lombardo said.

-In addition to the dozens killed, the attack left nearly 500 concertgoers wounded either by the barrage of bullets or in the panic to escape.
+Nearly 500 concertgoers were wounded either by the barrage of bullets or in the panic to escape.

-Lombardo painted a picture of a man whose previous actions raised speculation that he may have had help in planning the deadliest mass shooting in modern US history.
+Lombardo painted a picture of a man who may have had some help in planning the deadliest mass shooting in modern US history.

+More than 100 investigators have spent the past three days combing through details of his life, looking for answers.

 "What we know is Paddock is a man who spent decades acquiring guns and ammo and living a secret life," he said Wednesday night.

-"Anything that would indicate this individual trigger point, which would cause him to inflict this harm, we're not there yet.
-Relationship wise, its very hard to determine what's occurred in his life in the last decade or so."
+"Anything that would indicate this individual trigger point, which would cause him to inflict this harm, we're not there yet."

 Investigators said something happened to Paddock in October last year that compelled him to purchase more weapons.
 Lombardo said they have not found accomplices so far, but are still looking.